-Located dozens of leagues south of the city, Heartsblood Marsh is a bizarre swamp where the tips of the mushroom forest climb hundreds of feet into the sky, and the air is alternately thick with clouds of spores of buzzing insects.
+Located dozens of leagues south of the city, Heartsblood Marsh is a bizarre swamp where the tips of the mushroom forest climb hundreds of feet into the sky, and the air is alternately thick with clouds of spores and buzzing insects.
 Disease is rampant, and for that reason alone most travelers avoid it.
 Huge insects roam, forever feasting on the blood rich fungus, one another, and the unwary.
 Savage grippli ‘rule’ the swamp, many empowered by weird magic.
 There is rumor of other, worse things at the core of the swamp.